RoyMahlab/graphbench/README.md

 ## Dependencies

-GraphBench uses some python packages to enable loading and processing of datasets.
+GraphBench uses several Python packages to load and process datasets.
 An overview of the required packages can be found in the list below:

 - torch
 - torch_geometric